-Table 12: Reasons for changes to forecast revenue
+Table 12: Reasons for changes to forecast revenue FY25

-Change Description DPP Transition Powerco's forecast net allowable revenue, which excludes pass-through and recoverable costs, and any wash-up draw down, has increased by \$70.8m, to \$321.7m.
-This is due to moving from a Customised Price Path to the Default Price Path, and adjustments to allowances for inflation, and vegetation management.
+Change Description DPP movement Powerco's forecast net allowable revenue, which excludes pass-through and recoverable costs, and any wash-up draw down, has increased by \$6.4m, to \$328.1m.
+This is due to adjustments to allowances for inflation.
 Quality incentive adjustment The quality incentive scheme allows Powerco additional revenue for performing better than the quality targets, and less revenue for performing below the quality targets.
-The overall quality incentive adjustment for FY24 is -\$1.3m, compared to +\$0.6m in FY23.
+The overall quality incentive adjustment for FY25 is -\$3.2m, compared to -\$1.3m in FY24.
 Revenue wash-up An annual 'wash-up' of the difference between the revenue received and allowable revenue is calculated.
-The revenue wash-up amount for FY24 is +\$14.5m, compared to +\$25.8m in FY23.
-This washup largely relates to the early replacement of aged assets due to growth or reliability requirements, and is effectively the accelerated depreciation on those assets.
+The revenue wash-up amount for FY25 is +\$36.7m, compared to +\$14.5m in FY24.This washup largely relates to the inflation adjustment of FY23 allowable revenue, as CPI was significantly higher than assumed within the Commerce Commission's escalators.
+This washup includes a small allowance for replacement of aged assets due to growth or reliability requirements and is effectively the accelerated depreciation on those assets.
 It is referred to 'loss on disposal' in regulatory accounting terms.
 Capex and Opex IRIS The IRIS mechanisms are designed to incentivise efficient capital and operating expenditure.
-The net adjustment to revenue is -\$5.7m for FY24, compared to +\$0.1m for FY23.
+The net adjustment to revenue including capex wash-up is +\$0.3m for FY25, compared to -\$5.7m for FY24.
 This means Powerco's actual expenditure in preceding years was lower than our allowance, and we are returning a portion of that through our total pass through and recoverable costs.
-Change in transmission costs Transpower has adopted a new Transmission Pricing Methodology for FY24, which has materially altered the cost allocation across its customers.
-Powerco's FY24 transmission charges, including pass through costs, have dropped to \$98.1m in FY24, from \$111.0m in FY23.
+Change in transmission costs Transpower's charges have increased for FY25, mostly due to an increased revenue allowance, and minor changes on cost allocation between customers.
+Powerco's FY25 transmission charges are \$95.4m, up from \$93.4m in FY24.

-The figure below presents these to illustrate the impacts for each change relative to the overall change in allowable revenue.
+The figure below presents these components to illustrate the impacts for each change relative to the overall change in allowable revenue.